Seal of Biliteracy

 Offer the Seal of Biliteracy with ACTFL Assessments Delivered by Language Testing International

-Taking an ACTFL language proficiency assessment can help students obtain the Seal of Biliteracy, demonstrate their language proficiency, and open doors to more educational and career opportunities.
+Taking an ACTFL language proficiency-based assessment can help students obtain the Seal of Biliteracy, demonstrate their language proficiency, and open doors to more educational and career opportunities.
 The Seal of Biliteracy can be incredibly beneficial.
 Browse our assessment offerings or learn more about our language testing services.

 Copyright © 2026 Language Testing International.
 All rights reserved.